almejiaga/ARG_needle/README.md

 We have to create a map folder that will store the .bim files for each chromosome

 ## 2.2) plink_maps folder
-We have to create a vcf folder that stores the genetic map files for each chromosome in plink format.
+We have to create a plink_maps folder that stores the genetic map files for each chromosome in plink format.
 This files can be found in different resources, such as: put the link here.

 ## 2.3) Generate a list of excluded variants from the analysis
 Now that we have our files in the respective folders, we just have to run the script in this way in linux: